Nondeductible Tax Deductions, Expenses

 Tax Deductions You Can Not Claim

-- Adoption expenses (but they might qualify you for the Adoption Tax Credit)
+- Adoption expenses (see if you might qualify for the Adoption Tax Credit)

 - Broker's commissions for IRA or other investment property